July 16, 2024 Teresa M. and George E. Lawrence Memorial Gazebo

 In 2009, the family gathered together for a ceremony in memory of George, who had passed away in 2008, and to dedicate the George E. Lawrence Memorial Gazebo and a bench in recognition of the lifetime of memories he provided for his family and friends, and his lifelong love of the lake.

-Now, the Lawrence family is continuing its tradition of support and sharing their love of Lake George through leadership gifts towards the gazebo’s reconstruction.
-Upon its completion in 2025, the new gazebo will be rededicated as the Teresa M. and George E. Lawrence Memorial Gazebo.
+The Lawrence family continued its tradition of support and sharing their love of Lake George through leadership gifts towards the gazebo’s reconstruction.

 Lynn LaMontagne Schumann Preserve at Pilot Knob